Enchoseon/2based2wait/README.md

 - `discord.id`: The ID of the Discord user to ping for important stuff.
 (This can also be a role!)
 - `proxy.whitelist`: Playernames of accounts that are allowed to connect to the proxy.

-Then run `npm start` & connect to `localhost:25565` in Minecraft.
+Then run `npm install`, `npm start`, & connect to `localhost:25565` in Minecraft.

 # Important Notes

 This proxy is just *barely* stable enough for actual use.
 There is also no auto-reconnect anymore because it's annoying, doesn't work, and would be better handled on your end with a robust keep-alive library like [Forever](https://github.com/foreversd/forever) or [Nodemon](https://github.com/remy/nodemon).

-This also hasn't been tested on a VPS yet.
-It also probably won't work due to the notifier library and the fact that pertinent info like the Microsoft verification code is only briefly visible in the console, which is annoying.
+This does probably doesn't work on a VPS due to the notifier library and the fact that pertinent info like the Microsoft code being only briefly visible in the console.
+For most use cases involving sharing accounts, TCP forwarders like [Ngrok](https://ngrok.com/) or [Sish](https://github.com/antoniomika/sish) will be enough.

 # Features